Skip to main content

 Tomp Tower

-Up until the 1990's it was thought that Tomp Tower was a round keep dating back to around 1309.
-That it had been built by a knight; Willem II van Boxtel.
-That it had been besieged in 1365 and had fallen to ruin in the 15th century when its inhabitants moved to the newly built Grevenbroek Castle nearby.
+Until the 1990s, it was believed that the Tomp Tower was a round keep dating to around 1309.
+It was thought to have been built by a knight named Willem II van Boxtel.
+It was believed to have been besieged in 1365 and to have fallen into ruin in the 15th century, when its inhabitants moved to the nearby, newly built Grevenbroek Castle.

-So when the ruined tower was restored in 1968, it was rebuilt as a fortified tower.
+When the ruined tower was restored in 1968, it was reconstructed as a fortified tower.

-People were not really sure of this history, however.
-So in the 1990s an investigation was started.
-And, also through comparative research, it was finally concluded that Tomp Tower never had been a fortified tower but a tower mill.
+However, people were not entirely sure of this history.
+In the 1990s, an investigation was launched.
+Through comparative research, it was ultimately concluded that Tomp Tower was never a fortified tower but actually a tower mill.

-So the consensus now is that it was a tower mill built in the first half of the 15th century by the Lords of Grevenbroek.
-It was damaged during a storm in 1596 but later repaired.
-Before 1630 it was taken out of use and its milling work taken over by a newly built wooden post mill.
-This post mill burned down in 1800.
+The current consensus is that it was a tower mill built in the first half of the 15th century by the Lords of Grevenbroek.
+It was damaged during a storm in 1596, but was later repaired.
+Before 1630, it was taken out of use, with its milling duties taken over by a newly constructed wooden post mill that burned down in 1800.

-Tomp Tower is only accessible on special days.
-But when the trees have shed their leaves, it can be seen from a public dirt road.
-A curious tower in a quiet wood.
+The Tomp Tower is accessible only on special days, but once the trees have shed their leaves, it can be seen from a public dirt road.
+It remains a curious tower nestled in a quiet woodland.

 Gallery